Cecile Storey

-Cecile Storey AM (1933–1997) was an Australian teacher, lobbyist, internationalist, and feminist who was 'always ahead of her time'.
+Cecile Eunice Storey (10 September 1933 – 1 April 1997) was an Australian teacher, lobbyist, internationalist, and feminist who was 'always ahead of her time'.

 Early life

 Cecile Storey was born in 1933 in Ballarat, Victoria, to Eunice (née Bowley), homemaker, and Charles Henry Benjamin, an engineer.
-The family moved to Melbourne during WW2, settling in Balwyn.
+The family moved to Melbourne during World War II, settling in Balwyn.
 Cecile and her two younger sisters attended the Methodist Ladies College in Kew.

-She then did a Commerce Degree at Melbourne University, one of only five female students, with the aim of becoming a stockbroker.
+She then did a commerce degree at Melbourne University, one of only five female students, with the aim of becoming a stockbroker.
 Graduating in 1955, she discovered to her dismay that stockbroking was a career that was unheard of for a woman in the 1950s, so after a short stint in marketing at car sale firm Preston Motors, she turned to teaching in independent schools.
 Her first post was at Camberwell Girls Grammar School, followed by Box Hill Grammar, then MLC, and from 1968 at Strathcona Baptist Girls Grammar in Canterbury, where she took generations of girls through the principles of government, commerce, and the law for over 20 years.
 In a pioneering move, she took her school politics class to Canberra each year to show them how Federal Government worked, as well as 'to annoy politicians'.

-In 1958 she married barrister Haddon Storey (later to become a State MP and Attorney General), and they had three boys in the 1960s.
+In 1958 she married barrister Haddon Storey (later to become a state MP and attorney general), and they had three boys in the 1960s.